natcap/invest.users-guide/source/habitat_risk_assessment.rst

   This raster layer depicts the sum of habitat cumulative risk scores divided by the number of habitats occurring in each cell.
 It is best interpreted as an average risk across all habitats in a grid cell.
-For example, in a nearshore grid cell that contains some coral reef, mangrove and soft bottom habitat, the ecosystem risk value reflects the sum of risk to all three habitats in the cell.
+For example, in a nearshore grid cell that contains some coral reef, mangrove, and soft bottom habitat, the ecosystem risk value reflects the sum of risk to all three habitats in the cell.